-The Partnership was not exposed to interest rate risk on new long-term debt issues in 2018.
-This risk was managed through the long-term debt deferral account, which protected the Partnership against interest rate forecast risk on new long-term debt issues.
-AltaLink has applied to cease using the long-term debt deferral account as part of its 2019-2021 General Tariff Application (GTA).
+The Partnership is not exposed to interest rate risk on new long-term debt issues.
+This risk is managed through the longterm debt deferral account, which protects the Partnership against interest rate forecast risk on new long-term debt issues.
 Volume risk on new long-term debt issuance is managed through the direct assign capital deferral account.
 For short-term debt, the Partnership is at risk for increases in interest rates above the rate approved by the regulator and any volume variances not caused by changes in direct assign capital expenditures.